 Let the material dry, and you will have a stiffer fabric that keeps its shape well.
 Hairspray is good for small projects because you can control how much stiffness you want by how much spray you use.

-Use Wallpaper Paste
+10. Use Wallpaper Paste

 While DIY concoctions offer creative control, commercial fabric stiffeners provide convenience and professional-grade results.
 They ensure that there's a perfect solution out there for every project.

-ModPodge Stiffy
+11. ModPodge Stiffy

-Aleene's Fabric Stiffener and Draping Liquid
+12. Aleene's Fabric Stiffener and Draping Liquid

-Aleene's Fabric Stiffener and Draping Liquid is a popular choice for crafters who want to shape the fabric into unique forms.
-It works well with various types of materials.
+Aleene's Fabric Stiffener and Draping Liquid works well with various materials temporarily.
 Once you apply it, let the fabric dry.

+The result is a hard finish that holds the shape you desire.
 It dries clear, so your design shines through.
 If you work on delicate pieces or intricate draping, this stiffener helps maintain every detail perfectly in place.

-Plaid Stiffy
+13. Plaid Stiffy

-Plaid Stiffy is a popular choice among crafters for making fabric stiff.
-It's a ready-made solution that quickly turns your fabrics into hard, moldable shapes.
+Plaid Stiffy is a ready-made solution that quickly turns your fabrics into hard, moldable shapes.
 People use Plaid Stiffy because it's easy to apply and dries clear.
+You brush it on, shape the fabric how you want it, and let it dry.

-Beacon Stiffen Stuff
+14. Beacon Stiffen Stuff

-Beacon Stiffen Stuff is a popular choice for crafters who need to make fabric stiff.
-It comes ready to use in a spray bottle, which makes it handy and easy to apply.
-People like this product because it dries clear and doesn't leave marks on their projects.
+Beacon Stiffen Stuff comes ready to use in a spray bottle, which makes it handy and easy to apply.
+It dries clear and doesn't leave marks on their projects.
+Once you spray it on your project, the fabric becomes hard and keeps its shape well.

 Comparisons: DIY vs. Commercial Stiffeners